terminalcloud/apps/docs/osclass.md

 ## Usage

-Just spin-up your container based on this snapshot and click to the "Osclas Admin Site" link to start customizing your Osclass site.
+Just spin-up your Terminal based on this snapshot and click to the "Osclas Admin Site" link to start customizing your Osclass site.
 To see the public frontend site click to the "Osclass Public Pass"

 Login with your admin credentials and start using  Magento CMS.